ianyh/Amethyst/README.md

 ### Always float an app

-You can set specific apps to float all the time.
+You can set specific application to float by default, this can still be toggled by `mod1-t`

 ```js
 "floating": [